Zymrael/kbandits/README.md

 # Reinforcement Learning
 Reinforcement Learning - kbandits
-Simple implementation of a solution for the famous kbandits problem in reinforcement learning
+Simple implementation of an epsilon-greedy solution for the k-bandits problem.

+Ideas and algorithm explained in the amazing book "Introduction to Reinforcement Learning" http://incompleteideas.net/book/the-book-2nd.html by Richard S. Sutton and Andrew G. Barto